 "HAH.
 Fat chance!"

-He did rope better than she.
-It infuriated her, but Maka Albarn, dishwater blonde, twenty-four, wasn't the type to not give full credit where credit was due.
+He did rope better than her.
+It was utterly infuriating, but Maka Albarn, dishwater blonde, twenty-four, wasn't the type to not give full credit where credit was due.
 Turned out the Dude wasn't so much a dude, and was also district roping champion last year.

-In any case, regardless if she competed or not, the numbers didn't lie.
+In any case, the numbers didn't lie.
 Evans could rope a calf in just a hair over six seconds while she was pushing six and ninety-two hundredths.

 She wanted to bash his face in and tie him up with his own damn piggin' string.

-She snapped her laptop shut and stalked out of the house, glaring at the rising sun as she started her truck.
+She snapped her laptop shut and stalked out of the house, glaring at the rising sun as she climbed into her truck and turned the engine.
 She gave a disgruntled wave to Black Star as he stomped into his boots, still laughing.

 Well, the feeling was mutual!
-Who would want to get along with the horse of a cow's ass whose family would give up their ranch to land-greedy, market-inflating, corporate cattle assembly lines and move to the city?
+Who'd want to get along with the horse of a cow's ass whose family would give up their ranch to land-greedy, market-inflating, corporate cattle assembly lines and move to the city?

 Maka growled angrily at her steering wheel while the radio finally picked up an FM station.